 An administrative expense claimant has a post-bankruptcy claim that, generally, helps preserve the debtor’s bankruptcy estate.
 Examples include wages, salaries, and commissions for services rendered after the commencement of the bankruptcy case; and post-bankruptcy taxes.

 A Chapter 11 trustee can be appointed in a Chapter 11 case to replace the debtor’s management while the debtor is in Chapter 11, often when there is evidence of fraud, dishonesty, incompetence, or gross management in the affairs of the debtor by current management.
+Also, liquidating trustees can be appointed, usually through a confirmed plan of liquidation or similar mechanism.

 A committee of unsecured creditors is a committee consisting of creditors that hold unsecured claims in a Chapter 11 case that generally look out for the interests of the unsecured creditor body as a whole.
 They have considerable powers, including rights related to consulting with the debtor or trustee concerning administration of the case, investigating any matter relevant to the case or to the formulation of a plan, and participating in the formulation of a plan.